 If you're looking to save space in your home, consider installing pocket doors.
 These space-saving doors allow homeowners to maximize their space without compromising function, efficiency, and aesthetics.
 While pocket door installation can be done DIY style, the process of creating a wall cavity can damage and affect the overall integrity of your home.
 This is why it's best to leave the task in the hands of professionals.

 Average pocket door installation costs range from $500 – $3,500.
 Pocket doors are usually seen in homes with tighter, limited spaces.
 Since pocket doors hide inside a wall cavity, they don't take up a lot of floor space.
 To know more about the average cost of pocket door installation, continue reading.

 How much does it cost to install pocket doors?

-Like for other handyman jobs out there, the installation cost for pocket doors depends on their material, location, and size.
+Like for other handyman jobs out there, consider the material, location, and size of your pocket door.
 Moreover, installing a pocket door in an existing wall can be cheaper than replacing it completely.
-To help you better understand cavity sliding door costs, check out this table:
+To help you better understand the cost of installing pocket doors, check out the table below:

 Types of pocket doors

 Like regular doors, pocket doors can be made of different materials.
 Each material comes with its pros and cons and serves different purposes.
 Here are the different types of pocket doors commonly found in residential spaces: